 Native Plant Demonstration Garden, NYC

-The Circle Garden was the first installation of a public Native Plant Demonstration
+The Circle Garden was the first installation of a planned public Native Plant Demonstration Center on Staten Island, associated with the nearby NYC Parks Department's Greenbelt Native Plant Nursery.

 Diagrams provide the locations of taxonomically related species, populations, and cultivars within the garden.
 Plant lists include geographic sources where known.
 The management plan details an ecologically sensitive approach that allows for interaction, growth, and change.